TBRD: TESLA Authenticated UAS Broadcast Remote ID: Introduction

 \section{Introduction}

 In recent years, the rapid proliferation of Unmanned Aircraft Systems (UASs) has raised pressing concerns around safety, accountability, and regulatory enforcement.
-Reports of unidentified drones operating near critical infrastructure—such as military bases, commercial airports, and densely populated urban areas—have increased significantly, heightening fears of both accidental collisions and deliberate misuse~\cite{muntean_faa_2025,bonavita_foreign_2025,noauthor_mysterious_2024,noauthor_drone_2025}.
+Reports of unidentified drones operating near critical infrastructure—such as military bases, commercial airports, and densely populated urban areas—have increased significantly, heightening fears of both accidental collisions and deliberate misuse~\cite{muntean_faa_2025,bonavita_foreign_2025,khalil_mysterious_2024,whitaker_drone_2025}.
 Law enforcement and airspace regulators face difficulty identifying and holding remote pilots accountable, especially when drone operations lack reliable mechanisms for real-time identification.
-In response, the U.S. Federal Aviation Administration (FAA) introduced legislation requiring drones to broadcast their location, operator information, and unique identifier in real time, a mandate commonly referred to as the Remote ID rule~\cite{noauthor_faa_2019}.
+In response, the U.S. Federal Aviation Administration (FAA) introduced legislation requiring drones to broadcast their location, operator information, and unique identifier in real time, a mandate commonly referred to as the Remote ID rule~\cite{federal_aviation_administration_faa_2019}.

 Despite its regulatory importance, the Remote ID standard remains critically incomplete from a security perspective.
 Most notably, Remote ID broadcasts are unauthenticated, meaning any observer has no way to determine whether a message truly originated from a legitimate UAS.
-This opens the door to spoofing, relay, and replay attacks that can be executed using simple off-the-shelf tools~\cite{jet_jjshootsremoteidspoofer_2025,tsuboi_drone_2024,noauthor_cyber-defence-campusdroneremoteidspoofer_2025}.
+Both Remote ID and Automated Dependent Surveillance-Broadcast (ADS-B) exemplify a fundamental trade-off in aviation safety systems where the priority on open, accessible broadcasts for collision avoidance and airspace awareness inherently creates security vulnerabilities~\cite{khan_survey_2025}.
+Adding authentication or encryption increases complexity, can reduce interoperability, and potentially compromise the real-time monitoring capabilities that make these systems effective for their primary safety mission.
+This opens the door to spoofing, relay, and replay attacks that can be executed using simple off-the-shelf tools~\cite{jet_jjshootsremoteidspoofer_2025,tsuboi_drone_2024,muller_cyber-defence-campusdroneremoteidspoofer_2025}.
 For example, an adversary could replay previously captured broadcasts near a restricted area, triggering false alarms or framing legitimate operators.
 Such vulnerabilities undermine the integrity of Remote ID data, erode trust in enforcement systems, and, in the future, may even interfere with UAS-to-UAS coordination in decentralized swarm operations.